ReproNim/hbcd-redcap2rs_old/README.md

-# Converting HBCD redcap to reproschema
+# Converting HBCD redcap to reproschema (Archived)

+**This repo is now archived, please go to [https://github.com/ReproNim/hbcd-redcap2rs](https://github.com/ReproNim/hbcd-redcap2rs) for the most updated information**

+---

 This repository contains the version-controlled implementation of the HEALthy Brain and Child Development Study (HBCD) ReproSchema, converted from REDCap data dictionaries, using the [`redcap2reproschema`](https://github.com/ReproNim/reproschema-py#redcap2reproschema-usage) tool